 I thought that not speaking for 10 days would be the hardest part.
 Nothing turned out to be more untrue.
 If I would have properly read up on the meditation technique of Vipassana, the 10-day course that I had signed up for, I would probably have known.
 Maybe I instinctlively sensed that it was better to let it surprise me, because if I would have known I were about to meditate for 10,5 hours a day (EVERY DAY!) for the length of the course, I am not sure that I would have gone.

-Almost immediately at arrival I was confronted with yet another challenge that I could have been prepared for if I would have done my homework properly.
+Almost immediately at arrival I was confronted with yet another challenge that I could have been prepared for if only I would have done my homework properly.
 As soon as I had a good look at the daily timetable, I realised that there was something wrong, very wrong.
 An entire meal – dinner – was missing from this schedule.
-Coming from the Netherlands, where dinner is typically the most complete meal of the day, the idea of no dinner seemed just abdominable to me.
+Coming from the Netherlands, where dinner is typically the most complete meal of the day, the idea of no dinner seemed just abominable to me.
 The most food-related words I could find around dinnertime were ‘tea break’ (at 5 pm).
 I inclined with the management, who informed me that for new students one piece of fruit was served during tea-time.
-I must admit that I suddenly wasn’t so sure about this whole Vipassana thing.
+I must admit that I suddenly wasn’t so sure about this whole Vipassana thing anymore.
 How was I going to survive these 10 days without dinner?
 Clearly I still had a long way to go until enlightenment.

-I was just getting into the rhytm and quite starting to like this whole meditation thing, when day 4 came around.
-The timetable showed a change, and this was worrisome.
+I was just getting into the rhythm and quite starting to like this whole meditation thing, when day 4 came around.
+The timetable announced a change of schedule, and this was worrisome.
 After having felt slightly upset about this change in timetable all morning, I sat down for the longer-than-normal afternoon session, nervous about wat was in store.
 Soon after we started the otherwise so soothing and calming voice of our guru announced a change: “From now on,” he said in his deep voice, “you will remain seated in the same position for the entire group session.”
 He also said that we were no longer allowed to open our eyes during group sessions, but I was already not listening anymore.
 My worrying mind had taken over.
 The words that I had heard were that, even if I would be extremely uncomfortable and/or bored to death, there would be no escape anymore.
 I felt an uncontainable urge to move (run! run!) all of a sudden.
 How brutal to subdue us to such a horrifying rule!
-How quickly had my tenderness for our teacher turned into a deep hatred.
+How quickly had my tenderness for our wise and all-knowing teacher turned into a deep hatred.
 I seriously wanted to travel through time and space and smash the man’s face!

 In retrospect, I realise why my response was so extreme.
 In the moment itself however, I just felt overwhelmed by irrational and outrageous anger rushing through my vains.
 And as always when I feel angry, I started crying.
 Sobbing on the back row of the meditation hall, I felt utterly hopeless (and at the same time guilty for disturbing the public order and keeping everyone away from Nirvana).
 How different had I envisioned my journey towards enlightenment.

-From day 4 onwards we were to shift our attention away from merely the breath unto the entire body, examining our bodies part by part, noticing and registering every sensation -gros or subtile- that we felt.
+From day 4 onwards we were to shift our attention away from merely the breath on to the entire body, examining our bodies part by part, noticing and registering every sensation -gros or subtile- that we felt.
 And even though I wasn’t able to concentrate as many times as I wished, I started to feel things going on in my body that I had no idea of.
 At day 6 or so I found myself wondering how on earth had I not felt these things before, because they seemed so obvious now.
 With this new, sharpened awareness, a walk through the centre’s garden became an epic experience.
 The trees around appeared to be cut out of paper, that’s how sharply I perceived their lines.
 It was like I was watching the world in high-definition after having having watched it in black and white so far.
 The grass seemed greener.
 Birds sang louder.
 Had flowers always been so bursting with colour?
 Hello moon, hello stars, hello breeze softly carressing my ankles, hello strangest-looking caterpillar I have ever seen, hello lizard catching a fly.
 I realised that it had all been there before.
 It had been there all along, just waiting for me to be noticed.
-I just had never before felt so… alive.
+I just had never before felt so alert and attentive, so… alive.

-All in all, when I came out of the meditation hall on day 10 and encountered the sign announcing that ‘noble speech’ was permitted from now on, I panicked a little.
+All in all, when I came out of the meditation hall on day 10 and encountered the sign announcing that ‘noble speech’ was permitted from now on, I found myself panicking a little.
 While hiding in the bathroom, I realised that I did not want to break the silence just for the sake of chattering, but that I wanted my first words to mean something.
 And so I was on my way back to the hall, determined to remain silent a bit longer, when I ran into a German girl I had been talking to before the course had started (and with whom, despite the strict Noble Silence, I had had occasional giggles over the days because we just couldn’t help ourselves).
 So far for my plan.
 As soon as we started talking, I realised how relieved I was and soon my fear to break the silence made way for an intense feeling of profound joy and connectedness.
 Joined by several others, we talked and laughed all afternoon, sharing our experiences and realising that we weren’t all that strange and unicorn as we thought.

 Community is something wonderful.
 Here we were, about a 100 like-minded souls that had found each-other in space and time, happily chatting like it was the first day of high school.
 For more than a week we had seen each other at our most vulnerable moments – getting out of bed at 4 in the morning, bursting out in tears out of nowhere, compulsively walking around the yard between meditation hours – cranky, tired, hungry and overwhelmed most of the time.
 We had heard and smelled and tolerated each other’s farts, burps and nervous sweat for days.
-And yet I cannot describe the excitement we all seemed to feel to talk to one another now that we could.
-Yet nothing but love vibrating through every cell of our bodies and I personally could not help but smile, talk, laugh, listen.
+And yet I cannot describe the excitement we all seemed to feel being able to talk to one another now that we finally could.
+Yet nothing but love vibrating through every cell of our bodies.
+I personally could not help but smile, talk, laugh, listen.

 I was glad that we had the time to learn how to talk again before getting back into the big bad world again on day 11, because otherwise our return to society had come as a complete shock.
 Nevertheless I still felt quite overwhelmed when I got off the bus Mexico City around noon.
-I almost got hit by a truck at the first road I was trying to cross, and it’s only through a miracle that I made it to the city of Oaxaca in one piece.
+I almost got hit by a truck on the first road I was trying to cross, and it’s only through a miracle that I made it to the city of Oaxaca in one piece.
 I was lucky to have some lovely company along the way, so that I could cherish and hold on to the feeling of community and connectedness a bit longer.
-I am still in Oaxaca, as I wanted to give myself a couple of days in this city before heading down to the coast, in order to process, organise my thoughts, put them into words, translate them into ideas, into plans, a timetable, a rhytm.
+I am still in Oaxaca, as I wanted to give myself a couple of days in this city before heading down to the coast, in order to process, organise my thoughts, put them into words, translate them into ideas, into plans, a timetable, a rhythm.
 To find an equilibrium.

 Curious?
 Interested to do a 10-day retreat as well?
-More info andthe closest Vipassana centre near you on the website of the worldwide Vipassana organisation (Dhamma).
+More info and the closest Vipassana centre near you on the website of the worldwide Vipassana organisation (Dhamma).